Manaslu Trek Difficulty: How hard is the Manaslu Circuit Trek?

 Towel, water sanitizers, sunscreen, shampoo, soap, lip balm, face, and body moisturizer.

-Trekking poles, Sleeping bag, Backpack, Small daypack to carry valuables, Personal first-aid kit, water bottles, and so on.
+Trekking poles, Sleeping bag, Backpack, Small daypack to carry valuables, Personal first-aid kit, water bottles, etc.

-- Trek in the right season to avoid some of the Manaslu trek difficulty.
+- Trek in the right season to avoid some of the Manaslu trek difficulties.

 - Be sure to check the weather condition before the trek and pack accordingly.

-- Pre-book for accommodation and food along the route, if you are trekking in peak season.
+- Pre-book for accommodation and food along the route if trekking in peak season.